docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 While keeping tests in a separate doc is a clean and convenient way to write JSON, sometimes you might want to keep your tests inline with the rest of your content to make it easier to associate test steps with sections in your docs and know when a test needs to be updated.

-Doc Detective supports this approach if you’re documenting your code using markdown and a docs-as-code toolchain.
+Doc Detective supports this approach out of the box if you’re documenting your code using Markdown and a docs-as-code toolchain.

+**Note:** If you don’t like this syntax for inline tests---or you use a file format other than Markdown---you can customize your syntax Doc Detective's [config](https://doc-detective.com/reference/schemas/config.html).

 First, let’s take a moment to look at the following block of of crude documentation: